 The main attraction of the mountain is without any doubt the chedis of the King and Queen of Thailand which are surrounded by a majestic picture-worthy garden.

 The Doi Inthanon National Park is located many KM away from Chiang Mai.
-You can either rent a vehicle or go with a tour in order to explore it as a day trip.
+You can either rent a vehicle or go on a tour in order to explore it as a day trip.
 Definitely one of the best things to do and see in Chiang Mai.

 If you didn’t have the time to get a Sak Yant Tattoo in Bangkok like me, Chiang Mai is also a very reliable destination for you to get inked with this magical blessing.